Beer Trouble Shooting

 Adjusting Pricing Strategy

 Another way to adjust pricing strategy is by offering specials or promotions.
 For example, offering a discount on a slow-moving beer can increase sales and reduce inventory.
-By adjusting pricing strategy, bar and restaurant owners can manage pour cost effectively and maintain profitability.
+By adjusting pricing strategy, bar and restaurant owners can manage to pour cost-effectively and maintain profitability.

 Optimizing Pour Size